Alamin-eng/Alamin-eng/README.md

 ### Hackathon -
 #### [Trainee Tracker app](https://github.com/Doris-Siu/in-a-class-of-our-own)
 Our final project was developed collaboratively by a team of three developers.
 The project was to create a trainee tracker responsive fullstack website for CYF students.
-I have aacquired expertise in using a GitHub project board within the agile sprint framework for software development.
+I have acquired expertise in using a GitHub project board within the agile sprint framework for software development.
 I have contributed 85% to the back-end and 20% to the front-end parts of the entire project.

 We utilized<b> React, Node.js, CSS, HTML, JavaScript </b> and <b> PostgresSQL </b> to create the web application.
 We used render.com as our cloud-based hosting platform for the app and database.
 Our collaboration and agile development approach ensured successful completion.
 The project showcases our ability to work as a team and deliver a well-executed web application.